TXC4/OpenGLProject/README.md

 1. In the Configuration Properties navigate to 'Linker' > 'General' Where it says Additional Library Directories, click the drop-down button and then click edit
-2. In the top text field add '$(Solution)Dependencies\GLFW\lib-vc2019' then click 'OK'
+2. In the top text field add '$(SolutionDir)Dependencies\GLFW\lib-vc2019' then click 'OK'
 3. In the Configuration Properties navigate to 'Linker' > 'Input'
 4. In the top text field add 'glfw3.lib', press 'Return' on your keyboard
 5. Then also add 'opengl32.lib', press 'Return' on your keyboard and then click 'OK'

 # You're all done!
-When you run your program, you should have a command line as well as an empty window pop up.
+When you run your program (be sure solution platform is x86), you should have a command line as well as an empty window pop up.
 This window will be used to draw our graphics!

-If you'd like to dig deeper into C++, OpenGL, linking libraries and dependencies, or game engine development then I highly recommed this YouTube channel https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2
+If you'd like to dig deeper into C++, OpenGL, linking libraries and dependencies, or game engine development then I highly recommed this YouTube channel. https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2